Key takeaways

 Helping Them Understand the Immediate Impact of Quitting

-- Improves lung capacity and blood oxygenation (which is necessary for nutrition)
+- Improved lung capacity and better blood oxygen levels (which are super important for nutrition)

 Celebrate Small Victories